-US begins second shutdown in weeks
+Shutdown ends as Trump signs budget bill

 Obama-era guarantees for those immigrants were cancelled by US President Donald Trump and are set to become invalid next month.

-Illinois representative Luis Gutierrez, one of the leading congressional advocates for immigrants, is urging colleagues to vote against the plan.
+Illinois representative Luis Gutierrez, one of the leading congressional advocates for immigrants, urged colleagues to vote against the plan.

 "Don't collude with this administration," he said.